penalara/engineInputGHCFile/schema-doc/ghc-definitions-freetimes.md

 engineInputGHCSchema#/definitions/freeTimes
 ```

-Contains the free spaces of time that the teacher should have.
+It contains the free time spaces that the teacher must have.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |